J Anthony Welsh, MBACP, BA (Hons)

 Positive Psychology is also an area that really interests me.

 Client Testimonial: 'After years of battling depression and anxiety, and a period where I hit rock bottom, I decided I couldn't carry on like this, so I searched for a counsellor and after looking through a list I found Anthony.
 I messaged him and he was very responsive.
-I didn't know what to expect, but I arrived to lovely surroundings and immediately burst into tears; after telling him about my issues, he was great, non-judgemental, and he really listened - just what I needed.
+I didn't know what to expect, but I arrived to lovely surroundings and immediately burst into tears; after telling him about my issues, he was great, non-judgmental, and he really listened - just what I needed.
 I have been seeing him every week since, and he is really helping me deal with things.
 I would highly recommend Anthony, as he knows his stuff.'